SdeRodaHusman/UMelt/README.md

 **1. Data** :bar_chart:

-The repository includes the UMelt record, which can be accessed through Google Earth Engine as assets or as NetCDFs via 4TU.ResearchData.
+The repository includes the UMelt record, which can be accessed through Google Earth Engine as assets or as GeoTIFFs via 4TU.ResearchData.
 Additionally, a set of simple scripts are provided to aid in the retrieval of the data.
 The UMelt record is available in two formats: either as a twice-daily resolution or as one product per season, representing the summer melt occurrence.

 **2. Scripts** :page_with_curl: